idealista/cookiecutter-ansible-role/{{cookiecutter.app_name}}_role/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment

 - The release version/s you are using:
 - OS:
+- Ansible Version:
+- Python Version:
 - Others:
 ### Additional Information

 [Any additional information, configuration or data that might be necessary to reproduce the issue.]